v--/searchtool-gtk/README.md

 ## Configuration

 We use the [XDG config directories](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) (the defaults should be `/etc/xdg` or `~/.config`) to search for a user configuration file named `searchtool.json`.
 The format should be clear from [`./searchtool.json.default`](./searchtool.json.default), but one can view the schema in [`./searchtool_gtk/settings.py`](./searchtool_gtk/settings.py) just to be sure.

+## Why mix Python and D?

+[`PyGObject`](https://gitlab.gnome.org/GNOME/pygobject/) is official, while [`GtkD`](https://gtkd.org/) lags behind.
+At the same time, the client binaries cannot be written in Python because Python's of startup slowdown.